convictional/convictional-help/_posts/2018-02-13-for-drop-shippers.md

 ### For BigCommerce

 If you’re using BigCommerce, ensure that you have selected BigCommerce in the Platform dropdown and provided the URL for your store to us.
-Then click Connect BigCommerce.
-From there, you will go through the standard app install process for a BigCommerce app.
-You will be able to control persmissions and have a secure connection to us.
+You will need to provide the Client ID, Client Secret and Access Token for an API account so that we can connect with your store and trade with you.
+To get that information, here is an official document explaining how this works: [help document](https://developer.bigcommerce.com/api/#obtaining-oauth-tokens)

 ## Step 4: Go Back to Your Ecommerce Platform, Publish Your "Products"